 Free Websites to Learn How to Trade

-Do not think that you have to spend money to learn the basics of trading.
+You won’t need to spend much at this stage.
 There are many websites filled with quality free content that teaches trading concepts and technical analysis.
 Many of them go beyond the basics as well.

 The websites listed below focus on technical trading which is how I trade.
 The exception is Investopedia which covers a broader spectrum.

 11. Investopedia - This popular financial knowledge website has a section for active traders.
-You can find most trading topics here.
-From basic chart patterns to advanced options trading strategies and valuation models.
+You can find most trading topics here - from basic chart patterns to advanced options trading strategies and valuation models.

 16. A Trader’s Notepad - You will find a fantastic collection of 10 short modules on technical analysis and trading.
 It’s free and better than many paid options out there.